 Hello US customer, you are currently shopping on the UK site.
 To ensure you are charged in the correct currency and receive accurate shipping costs, please switch to the US website and re-add your product to your basket.

 You can boost your energy reserves with careful food choices.
-I suggest reducing refined carbs like white bread, pasta, rice, and instead consume foods that are higher in fibre and protein that provide us with a steady, slow release of energy throughout the day.
-Choose high protein foods like lean chicken and turkey or fish, and vegan options such as beans, nuts, seeds, along with complex carbs such as oats and brown rice - these are all good choices to keep your energy levels up.
+I suggest reducing refined carbs like white bread, pasta, rice, and instead consume foods that are higher in fibre and protein and provide us with a steady, slow release of energy throughout the day.
+Choose high-protein foods like lean chicken and turkey or fish, and vegan options such as beans, nuts and seeds, along with complex carbs such as oats and brown rice - these are all good choices to keep your energy levels up.

-Move over tea and coffee, a simple trick to start the day off right and to fully wake up your entire body is to have a cold shower in the morning!
+Move over tea and coffee, a simple trick to start the day off right and wake up your entire body is to have a cold shower in the morning!
 Not only will it give you a boost of energy, but it can also help with muscular recovery.
 Just make sure to only use cold therapy treatments away from your training and gym sessions as they can hinder the repair process if used straight after.
 It’s also best to start slowly with your exposure to the cold water, by gradually reducing the temperature of your shower each day.

 For most of us, a simple fix for getting more energy is to increase the number of caffeinated beverages we consume (or, in my case, dark chocolate!).
 Though caffeine is a proven energiser and cognitive enhancer, it needs to be used in moderation.
 Ideally, it’s best not to consume it after 2 pm as this can cause sleep issues.
 Sensitivity to caffeine varies from person to person but those who find they are highly sensitive to it may be wise to stop drinking it altogether.

 There are many supplements on the market that are touted as being the answer to all our problems, especially low energy.
-But relying on supplements to boost our energy, or paper over the cracks in our diet, is not a great long-term solution If you do choose to add a supplement into your regime, choose one that has good quality clinical research.
+However, relying solely on supplements to boost our energy, or paper over the cracks in our diet, is not a great long-term solution.
+Supplements are so called because they should supplement a healthy diet and lifestyle.

-The live cultures supplement ‘For every day EXTRA strength’ contains Lactobacillus acidophilus NCFM®, the most researched strain of L. acidophilus in the world.
+If you do choose to add a supplement into your regime, choose one that has good quality clinical research behind it.
+For example, Optibac Every Day EXTRA contains Lactobacillus acidophilus NCFM®, the most researched strain of L. acidophilus in the world.

 So, to summarise the key points: